ModerateHatespeech/.github/profile/README.md

 ## ModerateHatespeech
-We empower moderators with state of the art solutions that help moderate hate speech and foster more inclusive communities online.
-Our free, machine learning powered API helps moderate communities spanning hundreds of millions of people, providing real-time insight into toxicity, hate speech, and offensive content.
+We empower communities with state-of-the-art solutions that help fight hate and foster more inclusive communities online.
+Our flagship, machine learning API helps manage communities spanning hundreds of millions of people, providing real-time insight into toxicity, and hate online.

-We work directly with community leaders, through programs like our [Subreddit Anti-Toxicity Initative](https://moderatehatespeech.com/research/subreddit-program/), building tailored solutions through feedback and collaboration.
+We work directly with community leaders, through programs like our [SAT Initative](https://moderatehatespeech.com/research/subreddit-program/), building tailored solutions through feedback and collaboration.

 We seek to better understand hate speech on a global scale, through research and data like our [Twitter Toxicity Index](https://moderatehatespeech.com/research/twitter-toxicity-index/) and [database](https://moderatehatespeech.com/research/twitter-toxicity-index/search).